ska-telescope/skampi/docs/src/deployment/deploy_on_p3.rst

 from the web interface.
 It can be downloaded using the user menu in the upper right corner: click on `'OpenStack RC File'` and it should download a file called ``p3-openrc.sh``.
 Copy the file from your local machine to the OpenHPC login node. ``TODO: does it have to go to the login node or to the p3 machine?``
-The next steps are all to be run on P3.
+The next steps are all to be run on P3 so please make sure you are logged in (as described above).

 Run the configuration script: